The activity of an enzyme can be affected by a change in the conditions which can alter the tertiary structure of the protein.

-2. Irreversible inhibition: – This inhibition is of permanent nature, in which the inhibitor combines with a specific functional group of the enzyme through covalent bond.
+- Irreversible inhibition: – This inhibition is of permanent nature, in which the inhibitor combines with a specific functional group of the enzyme through a covalent bond.

 It does not overcome by increased concentration of substrate, dilution or dialysis.

-(i) Competitive inhibition: – This inhibition occurs due to substrate or increase enzyme analog.
+- Competitive inhibition: This inhibition occurs due to substrate or increase enzyme analogue.

-(ii) Non-competitive inhibition: – In this inhibition, inhibitor forms a complex with the enzyme at a site other than the active site.
+- Non-competitive Inhibition: In this inhibition, the inhibitor forms a complex with the enzyme at a site other than the active site.

-(iii) Allosteric inhibition: – In this inhibition, Inhibitor binds to the enzyme at specific site other than active site and change the structure of the active site to affect substrate binding.
+- Allosteric Inhibition: In this inhibition, the Inhibitor binds to the enzyme at a specific site other than the active site and change the structure of the active site to affect substrate binding.

-The end product inhibitor functions as negative modulator and the enzyme inactivated is called an allosteric enzyme.
+The End Product Inhibitor functions as a negative modulator and the enzyme inactivated are called an allosteric enzyme.

 Michaelis-Menten or Km constant is not applicable in allosteric enzymes.